MoAnwer/Monexo/README.md

 # Monexo v2
 ---

-### Monexo is financas application help you to manage and tracking your consuming, incoming, expern, financas goals, saving box and more
+### Monexo is financas application help you to manage and tracking your consuming, incoming, expenses, financas goals, saving box and more
 ---

 ## Features 🐱‍💻: